pcaston/OpenPeerPower.github.io/source/_docs/asterisk_mbox.markdown

 ---
 title: "Asterisk Voicemail Server Installation"
-description: "Instructions on how to integrate your existing Asterisk voicemail within Home Assistant."
+description: "Instructions on how to integrate your existing Asterisk voicemail within Open Peer Power."
 ---

-Asterisk Voicemail integration allows Home Assistant to view, listen to and delete voicemails from a Asterisk voicemail mailbox.
+Asterisk Voicemail integration allows Open Peer Power to view, listen to and delete voicemails from a Asterisk voicemail mailbox.

 There are two components to the integration: